qzwlecr/adb-sms-sender/README.md

 bash send.sh template.txt sample.csv
 ```

-Please write your template to `template.txt`, and replace the name with "${NAME}".
+Please write your template to `template.txt`, and replace the name with "${MACRO1}" and "${MACRO2}".

 Please write the name and phone number to `sample.csv`.
+Every line have three parameters: phonenumber MACRO1 MACRO2

 Follow my sample.

 ## Warning